bashbunni/dotfiles/README.md

 When you create a new SSH key, you can use `ssh-keygen -t ed25519-sk -O resident` for a 2FA SSH key stored on your Yubikey.

 ## NixOS

 I have a machine running NixOS, here's what I learned when getting started.
 First, all of the available packages are found at https://search.nixos.org.
 To update NixOS, you can use `sudo nixos-rebuild switch` to rebuild your nix config and update your packages added to `/etc/nixos/configuration.nix`.

+I currently just manually copy my config file to this repo.
+It's not currently symlinked like my other config files.
+Also this could definitely use a clean up, but that's a problem for futurebunni.